-- Focus on something specific
+- Focus on specific goals

-- Beware of overtraining
+- Be careful of overtraining

-- Count hours not kilometers
+- Count hours, not kilometres

-- Track your power and intensity
+- Keep track of power and intensity

 - Pay attention to nutrition

-- Recovery is still important
+- Recovery is always a key factor

-How long should my training camp be?
+How long should my training camp last?

-When should my training camp be?
+When should the training camp take place?